 Further Sources of Help

 If your work so far has uncovered things that concern you, then consider investing some time in a formal healthcheck process.
-At one end of the scale you’ve got models like Joanne Flinn’s in her book The Success Healthcheck for IT Projects*.
+At one end of the scale you’ve got models like Joanne Flinn’s in her book *.
 This is in-depth and structured and probably quite time consuming, which is a luxury you might not have.

-At the other end of the formality scale you’ve got something like Peter Taylor’s Get Fit with The Lazy Project Manager* book which will give you a practical approach to structuring a healthcheck.
+At the other end of the formality scale you’ve got something like Peter Taylor’s * book which will give you a practical approach to structuring a healthcheck.